Introduction to Student Accessibility Services

 Academic adjustments and accommodations are determined on a case-by-case basis.
 We've provided general information to help in your transition to Oberlin.
-Disability Resources is organized to ensure students equal access to Oberlin’s program, courses, and activities without altering the fundamental nature or goals of the program, or the pedagogy of a course, or the institution.
+Student Accessibility Services is organized to ensure students equal access without altering the fundamental nature or goals of a program, the pedagogy of a course, or the institution.

 Browse our guidelines, policies, and useful tips designed to welcome you to and familiarize you with the Oberlin community.